Pedro-Beirao/mindcuber-python/README.md

 **Change `ev3.USB` To the protocol you want: `ev3.USB`, `ev3.BLUETOOTH` or `ev3.WIFI`** (I strongly recommend USB)

 **Change `host='00:16:53:3D:F8:DF'` to your ev3's MAC adress** (Find the MAC adr in: Brick Info / ID).

-This program uses a library called "ev3-dc" (https://pypi.org/project/ev3-dc/) and uses Kociemba (https://pypi.org/project/kociemba/).
-Instead of using the color sensor of the ev3, It uses https://github.com/dwalton76/rubiks-cube-tracker to get the cubestring.
-This is faster and more reliable.
-You will also need https://github.com/dwalton76/rubiks-color-resolver.

 ## Automatic setup